qompassai/r4r/README.md

 The commercial license option allows for tailored solutions in critical sectors such as healthcare, which has seen significant impacts from cyberattacks.
 For example, the recent Change Healthcare attack[^4] affected millions of Americans and caused widespread disruption for hospitals and other providers.
 In January 2025, CISA[^2] and FDA[^3] jointly warned of critical backdoor vulnerabilities in Contec CMS8000 patient monitors, revealing how medical devices could be compromised for unauthorized remote access and patient data manipulation.
 ### Supporting Cybersecurity Awareness

-The dual licensing model supports initiatives like the Cybersecurity and Infrastructure Security Agency (CISA) efforts to improve cybersecurity awareness[^7] in "target rich" sectors, including K-12 education.
+The dual licensing model supports initiatives like the Cybersecurity and Infrastructure Security Agency (CISA) efforts to improve cybersecurity awareness[^7] in "target rich" sectors, including K-12 education[^5].
 By allowing both open-source and commercial use, we aim to facilitate the development of tools that support these critical awareness and protection efforts.

 ### Bridging the Digital Divide